 Montague Terrace is a new play by Brass Works Theatre’s artistic director Adrian Harris in which four strangers, two in the present and two in the past, meet in a rundown Victorian terrace.

-We have the play, which combines onstage action with an innovative approach to recorded sound design, pencilled for production later in 2022.
+We have the play, which combines onstage action with an innovative approach to recorded sound design, pencilled for our next production.

 Learn more here about the Montague Terrace story and the play’s development.

 Four strangers, two in the present and two in the past, meet in a rundown Victorian terrace that’s been converted into small flats.